Home » Our Firm

-Lance Rosen was born in Philadelphia, Pennsylvania on May 6, 1966.
-He graduated from Lower Moreland High School in 1984.
-He thereafter attended and graduated from the University of Delaware in 1988 with a Bachelors of Science in Economics.
-He received his Juris Doctorate in 1991 from The Widener University School of Law.
-In law school Mr. Rosen was the vice president of the Moot Court Honor Society.
+Lance Rosen was born in Philadelphia, Pennsylvania, on May 6, 1966, and has spent his life rooted in the communities he now serves as an advocate.
+He graduated from Lower Moreland High School in 1984 and went on to attend the University of Delaware, where he earned a Bachelor of Science in Economics in 1988.
+He received his Juris Doctor from Widener University School of Law in 1991.
+While in law school, Mr. Rosen distinguished himself as Vice President of the Moot Court Honor Society, an early indication of his passion for courtroom advocacy and litigation.

 Professional Overview